juanMarinero/juanmarinero.github.io/content/en/blogs/color_picker.md

 ---
-title: "JM - 🎨🧪 Color Picker and Pastel"
+title: "🎨🧪 Color Picker and Pastel"
 ---

 Enhance your color picker to: